mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 Play around with the demo below!

-{{"demo": "CssVariablesCustomization.js", "iframe": true, "iframeId": "css-vars-customization", "height": "100px" }}
+{{"demo": "CssVariablesCustomization.js", "id": "css-vars-customization" }}

 If you are using TypeScript you should use module augmentation to update the `Theme` structure: